 Ask students questions when they present their representation, such as:

-• Can you explain the relationship between the two operations?
+• What is the relationship between the two operations?

-• Which operation would you use more between the two?
-Why or why not?
+• Which operation would you be more likely to use between the two?
+Why?

-• Can you write the number sentences on the board that represent the decomposition of the number?
+• Write the number sentences on the board that represents the decomposition of the number into equal parts.

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 67.